Get started with a few quick questions

 What is the average cost savings when outsourcing software development to Peru?

-US companies typically save 40-60% on custom software development costs when outsourcing to Peru through nearshore software development firms.
-At billing rates of $30-65/hr (depending on seniority and engagement model) compared to $75-150/hr for US developers, a team of 5 senior developers can generate annual savings of $200,000-$400,000 on web development or mobile app development projects.
-Note that published "$12/hr" figures reflect local Peruvian salaries — actual custom software development services rates are 2-5x higher due to agency margins, benefits, and infrastructure overhead.
+US companies typically save 40-60% on development costs when outsourcing to Peru through nearshore firms.
+At billing rates of $30-65/hr (depending on seniority and engagement model) compared to $75-150/hr for US developers, a team of 5 senior developers can generate annual savings of $200,000-$400,000 on web or mobile app projects.
+Note that published "$12/hr" figures reflect local Peruvian salaries — actual agency billing rates are 2-5x higher due to margins, benefits, and infrastructure overhead.

 Is Peru a safe choice for IP-sensitive projects?